Non-residents of Canada

 Disposing of certain Canadian property

-For the procedures you must follow if you sell or transfer, or plan to sell or transfer taxable Canadian property (such as real estate, business property, or unlisted shares of a Canadian corporation), see Non-residents disposing of certain Canadian property and Canadian and non-resident purchasers acquiring certain treaty-protected property from non-residents of Canada.
+For the procedures you must follow if you sell or transfer, or plan to sell or transfer taxable Canadian property (such as real estate, business property, or unlisted shares of a Canadian corporation), see Non-residents disposing of certain Canadian property and Canadian and non-resident purchasers acquiring certain treaty-protected property from non-resident vendors of Canada.

 Electing to file